Ridwan6947/MG-the-new-gaming-era/README.md

-# MGthe new gaming era
+# MG the new gaming era